Updated: Sep 15

-An emotional relapse may occur when a person remembers their last use when they are thinking about it, but may not want to use again.
-However, their emotions and resulting behaviours are laying the foundations for a relapse.
-Individuals in this stage are often not planning to relapse but are usually at a risk of relapsing.
-Signs of emotional relapse include isolation, avoiding attending meetings, focusing too much on other people’s problems, disturbed sleep pattern, and disturbed eating patterns.
+An emotional relapse may occur when a person remembers their last use when they are thinking about it, but may not want to use it again.
+However, their emotions and resulting behaviors are laying the foundations for a relapse.
+Individuals in this stage are often not planning to relapse but are usually at risk of relapsing.
+Signs of emotional relapse include isolation, avoiding attending meetings, focusing too much on other people’s problems, disturbed sleep patterns, and disturbed eating patterns.
 The main goal during this stage is to help the person understand the importance of maintaining a healthy schedule and importance of self-care.
-He/she can be made aware of their denial, and can be helped by allowing them to understand their triggers.
+He/she can be made aware of their denial and can be helped by allowing them to understand their triggers.

 The person may face an internal struggle between the desire to use/ consume and the desire to remain abstinent during this stage.
-Some major signs of a mental relapse include craving a substance, thinking about people/places associated with their use in the past, exaggerating the positive aspects of past use and/or minimizing the consequences of past use, lying, bargaining, lying and planning a relapse.
-It is important to make him/her aware about the triggers at this point.
-Counsellors help the individual in this stage, to understand and recognise high risk situations.
-The addict may physically relapse during a social event such as holidays, wedding functions or trips, as they may use mental bargaining to justify their behaviour/consumption.
+Some major signs of mental relapse include craving a substance, thinking about people/places associated with their use in the past, exaggerating the positive aspects of past use and/or minimizing the consequences of past use, lying, bargaining, lying, and planning a relapse.
+It is important to make him/her aware of the triggers at this point.
+Counselors help the individual in this stage, to understand and recognize high-risk situations.
+The addict may physically relapse during a social event such as holidays, wedding functions, or trips, as they may use mental bargaining to justify their behavior/consumption.
 Being equipped with the skills to deal with occasional carvings or thoughts of using are of paramount importance, as such cravings are a common part of the recovery process, and shouldn’t necessarily lead to a relapse.

 Understanding what might trigger the person, and having a list of the relevant high-risk situations with a detailed relapse prevention plan might help in preventing relapse.
 Here are five triggers which might lead to relapse:

-1) Stress: Stress is one of the most common factors leading to relapse.
+Stress is one of the most common factors leading to relapse.
 Some people may consume to avoid certain stressful events or as a way to deal with stress.
 Such people should be equipped with strategies to deal with stress in a healthy manner, instead of engaging in unhealthy coping mechanisms, as it might increase the chances of a relapse.
-Avoiding places, people, and situations which trigger you is a good way to reduce stress.
-Changes in the overall lifestyle, relationships and prioritising your mental health is another great way to deal with stress.
+Avoiding places, people, and situations that trigger you is a good way to reduce stress.
+Changes in the overall lifestyle, relationships, and prioritizing your mental health is other great way to deal with stress.

 Dealing With Relapse